therenegar/launch/README.md

 `Open File` is a fixed special item at the bottom of the menu (removable in Config).
 It allows you to browse for files, based on configured associations, and open the file with the configured launcher.

-As an example, this can allow you to browse and open images with a launcher for an image viewing program - without having to typing a massive command line yourself.
-Or browse zip files, and easily extract with your ZIP program, adding further parameters if required.
+As an example, this can allow you to browse and open images with a launcher for an image viewing program - without having to type a massive command line and file path out yourself.
+Or browse zip files, and easily extract with your ZIP program, adding further parameters if required (like extraction directory).

 There's a lot of flexibility to enable you to set up file-based workflows in tandem with your Launch! menu.

 <img width="360" height="300" alt="Open File" src="https://github.com/user-attachments/assets/9d15bb77-744a-46f2-84be-efed62b84413" />